 Maui Expectations Vs Reality Sunny Beach

-Reality: Unless you’re from somewhere like Cancun and thoroughly familiar with the power of the sun, you won’t be soaking in those UV rays every day.
+Reality: Unless you’re from somewhere like Cancun and thoroughly familiar with the power of the sun, you won’t be soaking in those UV rays all day, every day.
 You just won’t.
 You can try, but unless you’re extremely careful, a sunburn is bound to sneak up on you.
 But don’t sweat it; there are plenty of other things to do on Maui that don’t involve that harsh star of ours.
 For instance, you could spend a day wandering the dark hallways of the Maui Ocean Center or head up to the Upcountry town of Makawao to watch some glass blowing, do some shopping, and grab a bite to eat.
+Upcountry is a nice area to watch the sunset as well if you want to finish out your day in this area.
+Most of the parks in the area have amazing views of Central Maui and the western horizon.

 Hawaii line